vimcaw/tocbot/README.md

 ## Requirements

-There is no need for jQuery as this library uses **vanilla javascript** and is only about 500 lines unminified.

-There are no external dependencies for this script, besides [**Smooth Scroll**](https://github.com/cferdinandi/smooth-scroll) (which also has no dependencies) should you choose to include it.
+This library uses **vanilla javascript** and is only about 500 lines unminified.
+The only external dependency this script has is [**Smooth Scroll**](https://github.com/cferdinandi/smooth-scroll) (which has no dependencies).
 This script works in **all modern browsers and IE > 9**.
-To get support for older versions of IE please use polyfills.
+To get support for older versions of IE use polyfills.

-Make sure rendered headings have id attributes, github pages and many markdown renderers (like [marked](https://github.com/chjj/marked)) already do this.
+Make sure rendered headings have id attributes, some markdown libraries (like [marked](https://github.com/chjj/marked)) already do this.

 ## API